 I am so happy that I got to take a peek into the life of George Payne O’Neill.
 Bachelor uncle, businessman, would-be matchmaker?
 Uncle George was all three of those things.
-Were it not for him and his accidental matchmaking, the chances are good that I would not be here today.
+Were it not for him and his accidental matchmaking, there’s a pretty good chance that I wouldn’t be here today!

 And it’s just a hunch, but I would bet that he was darn proud of his Irish heritage at all of those awkward family dinners.